PeytonPlayz595/c0.0.23a_01/README.md

-# Infdev-20100630-1-WebGL
+# c0.0.23a_01
-This project aims to be a 1:1 replica of Minecraft Infdev 20100630-1 ported to the browser using WebGL and TeaVM.
+This project is a WebGL port of Minecraft c0.0.23a_01, this is NOT classic.minecraft.net!
+This is a real port that doesn't blantatly use a engine, unlike classic.minecraft.net which is a remake of the game.

 ## Contributing
-Feel free to contribute, just open a pull request and DM on Discord (peytonplayz585) because I probably won't check pull requests that often.
+Feel free to contribute, just open a pull request and DM on Discord (peytonplayz585).

-## Bugs

-## Pros & Cons

-Pros:
-- Can be played in the browser (No Download)
-- ITS FREE!
-- More features

-Cons:
-- EXTREMELY laggy
-- It's pirated
-- Has bugs & some features may have to be removed for performance issues

 <br>